yapweijun1996/Multi-Agent-Reporting-System-v1/context.md

-# Multi-Agent Data Engineering Pipeline
+# Multi-Agent Data Engineering & Reporting Platform

 ---

 ## 1. Project Overview

-This project has evolved from a simple data import tool into a sophisticated, multi-agent data engineering pipeline.
-It leverages AI to intelligently design and populate a relational database in the browser, solving complex data challenges like record de-duplication and maintaining relational integrity across tables.
+This project is a sophisticated, single-page web application that functions as an end-to-end data engineering and business intelligence platform.
+It leverages a suite of AI agents to intelligently analyze raw CSV data, design and populate a relational database within the browser, and generate dynamic, interactive reports.
+The system is architected to solve complex data challenges, including record de-duplication and maintaining relational integrity, providing a seamless workflow from raw data to actionable insights.

-The core of the system is an AI-driven pipeline that analyzes raw data, designs a normalized database schema, and orchestrates a multi-step ETL (Extract, Transform, Load) process to ensure data is clean, consistent, and correctly linked.
+The user experience is centered around a polished interface featuring a slide-in panel for configuration, a real-time execution log for transparency, and a two-column layout for managing data and viewing reports.

 ---

 ## 2. Core Architectural Concepts

+### 2.1.
+Formal Agent System

+All AI-driven logic is encapsulated within a formal, modular agent system managed by the `AgentManager`.
+This design promotes separation of concerns and allows for the easy extension of AI capabilities.
+The primary agents include:

+-   **Database Architect**: Analyzes raw data headers and content to design a normalized, dual-key database schema.
+-   **BI Analyst**: Examines the database schema to suggest relevant, high-level business reports.
+-   **Summarizer**: Generates concise, natural-language summaries for the generated reports.

-### Dual-Key AI Schema
+### 2.2.
+Dual-Key Database Schema

 To ensure data stability and prevent duplication, the "Database Architect" AI defines a schema with two distinct keys for each table:

 -   **`primary_key`**: A technical, auto-generated surrogate key (e.g., `generated_id`).
-Its sole purpose is to provide a stable, unique identifier for establishing reliable foreign key relationships between tables.
+Its sole purpose is to provide a stable, unique identifier for establishing reliable foreign key relationships.
 -   **`natural_key_for_uniqueness`**: A business-oriented key composed of one or more columns that uniquely identify a record in the real world.
 This key is used for de-duplicating data during the import process.
-    -   *Example for a `suppliers` table*: `["Supplier"]`
-    -   *Example for an `orders` table*: `["Order Date", "supplier_id"]`

-This dual-key strategy allows the system to maintain stable internal links (`primary_key`) while intelligently handling duplicate records based on business rules (`natural_key_for_uniqueness`).
+This dual-key strategy allows the system to maintain stable internal links while intelligently handling duplicate records based on business rules.

-### Multi-Agent ETL Pipeline
+### 2.3.
+Multi-Agent ETL Pipeline

-The data import process is managed by the `runDataProcessingPipeline` orchestrator, which executes a sequence of specialized AI agents to ensure data is processed in the correct order and all relationships are preserved.
+The data import process is managed by the `runDataProcessingPipeline` orchestrator, a multi-step ETL process that ensures data is processed in the correct order and all relationships are preserved.

-The pipeline operates as follows:

-#### a.
-Dependency Analysis

--   **Function**: `determineExecutionOrder()`
--   **Description**: Before any data is processed, this function analyzes the AI-generated schema to identify dependencies between tables.
-It creates an execution plan that ensures parent tables (those with no foreign key dependencies) are processed before their corresponding child tables.
+1.  **Dependency Analysis (`determineExecutionOrder`)**: The pipeline begins by analyzing the AI-generated schema to identify dependencies.
+It creates an execution plan that processes parent tables (those with no foreign keys) before their corresponding child tables.

-#### b.
-Parent Table Processing

--   **Agent**: `processParentTable`
--   **Description**: This agent is responsible for processing tables that have no dependencies.
-For each parent table, it:
-    1. Imports the raw data.
-    2. De-duplicates records based on the `natural_key_for_uniqueness`.
-    3. Generates a unique `primary_key` for each new record.
-    4. Creates a **lookup map**, which is its most critical output.
-This map links the natural key of each record to its newly generated primary key (e.g., `{"Global Supplies": "supp_123"}`).
+2.  **Parent Table Processing (`processParentTable`)**: This agent processes tables with no dependencies.
+It de-duplicates records using the `natural_key_for_uniqueness` and generates a `primary_key` for each new record.
+Its most critical output is a **lookup map** that links the natural key of each record to its new primary key (e.g., `{"Global Supplies": "supp_123"}`).

-#### c.
-Child Table Processing

--   **Agent**: `processChildTable`
--   **Description**: This agent handles tables that depend on one or more parent tables.
-It uses the lookup maps generated by the parent processors to correctly populate foreign keys.
+3.  **Child Table Processing (`processChildTable`)**: This agent handles dependent tables.
+It uses the lookup maps from parent processors to populate foreign key columns.
+The logic follows a "populate-then-deduplicate" strategy: it first populates the foreign keys using the lookup maps and *then* de-duplicates the child records based on their own natural key.
+This solved critical data integrity issues.
--   **Refined Logic**: To guarantee data integrity, the agent follows a precise sequence:
-    1. For each incoming child record, it uses the **lookup maps** to find the correct `primary_key` of its parent(s) and populates the foreign key columns.
-    2.  **Only after** the foreign keys are correctly filled does it proceed with de-duplication based on its own `natural_key_for_uniqueness`.

-This "populate-then-deduplicate" strategy was a key refinement that solved the previous issues of `null` foreign keys and broken data relationships, ensuring the final database is fully relational and reliable.

 ---

-## 3. System Summary
+## 3. Key Features & UI/UX

-The new architecture transforms the application into a robust data engineering tool.
-By combining an intelligent dual-key schema with a dependency-aware, multi-agent pipeline, it automates the creation of clean, normalized, and relationally-sound databases directly from raw data files.
-This provides a solid foundation for reliable and accurate downstream analysis.
+-   **Vite & Tailwind CSS**: The application is built with a modern frontend stack, ensuring a fast development experience and a clean, responsive design.
+-   **Client-Side Database**: All data is stored and managed locally in the user's browser using **IndexedDB**, providing a secure and private environment.
+-   **Dynamic Reporting**: The "BI Analyst" agent suggests reports, which are then rendered with interactive charts (using Chart.js) and sortable data tables (using DataTables.js).
+Reports can be exported as PDFs.
+-   **Robust Initialization**: The application's entry point (`src/main.js`) uses a strict `DOMContentLoaded` listener to prevent race condition errors, ensuring all DOM elements are available before any script attempts to access them.
+-   **Slide-In Settings Panel**: A smoothly animated panel provides a polished user experience for managing the application's configuration, such as the AI API key.

+---

+## 4. Final Status

+The application is stable, feature-complete, and free of known bugs.
+All core architectural challenges, including data integrity and application startup errors, have been resolved.
+The final product is a robust and user-friendly data analysis tool.